 FIND FREQUENCY: ♦ – Fossils at Thorpeness can only be found after storms and scouring conditions, when the crags below beach level are exposed.

 CHILDREN: ♦♦♦ – This location is suitable for children, but finds are uncommon.

 ACCESS: ♦♦♦♦♦ – It is easy to find and park at this location, and it is a very short walk.

 TYPE: – Fossils can be found on the foreshore and derived fossils can be found in the glacial cliffs.

 You can find fossils from the Coralline Crag at this location.
 In spite of its name, the Coralline Crag contains far more bryozoans than corals, but both are extremely common.
 Shells and echinoid fragments are also packed in the blocks.
 The fossiliferous blocks can be found along the foreshore in the shingle after storms.
 These blocks are being washed ashore from a large offshore reef, known as the Sizewell Coralline Reef.

-The Norwich Crag at Thorpeness is unfossiliferous, but the Coralline Crag blocks found on the beach are rich in fossils.
+The Coralline Crag blocks, however, are rich in fossils.
 These are washed ashore after storms and originate from the large Sizewell Coralline Reef Platform out to sea.
 Lumps of this honey-coloured, fossil-rich rock are frequently scattered on the beach, though no outcrop is locally visible.

 Common sense should be used when collecting at all locations.
 Tide times should be noted, with collecting carried out on a retreating tide, if possible.